aj83854/simple-react-app/README.md

-# simple-react-app - Launches a bootstrapped React App in a Docker container
+# simple-react-app - Containerized sample react app automatically deployed to AWS EB

-> ## Using Terraform
+> ## Launch locally using Terraform
 >
 > *This method uses Terraform to execute the provided main.tf file in order to launch the application.*